JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 Starting from Kotlin 1.3, `@JvmStatic` applies to functions defined in companion objects of interfaces as well.
 Such functions compile to static methods in interfaces.
-Note that static method in interfaces were introduced in Java 1.8, so use the corresponding targets.
+Note that static method in interfaces were introduced in Java 1.8, so be sure to use the corresponding targets.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>